JuliaLang/julia/doc/stdlib/profile.rst

 .. function:: print([io::IO = STDOUT,] data::Vector, lidict::Dict; format = :tree, combine = true, cols = tty_cols())

    Prints profiling results to ``io``.
-This variant is used to examine results exported by a previous call to :func:`.retrieve`.
+This variant is used to examine results exported by a previous call to :func:`retrieve`.
    Supply the vector ``data`` of backtraces and a dictionary ``lidict`` of line information.